-Each student will have the opportunity to meet and observe the Team Physician and his designees (Registered nurses and Physician Assistants).
+Each student will have the opportunity to meet and observe the Team Physician and his/her designees (Physician Assistants, Nurse-Practioners, Registered Nurses, etc.).
 The student will learn a great deal by observing and listening to these healthcare professionals as they evaluate patients afflicted with various injuries and conditions.
 Students are also encouraged to ask questions at the appropriate times.

-Coaches:
+Coaches/Athletic Staff:

 Possessing the ability to "work with others" is crucial part of being a team member.
-Certified Athletic Trainers and coaches have the common goal of preparing the best team on the field in order to provide the best opportunity to win.
+Certified Athletic Trainers and Coaches/Athletic Staff have the common goal of preparing the best team on the field in order to provide the best opportunity to win.
 Frustrating situations occur but can be minimized by effective communication and constant follow-up.
-Although Preceptors are ultimately responsible for teams and communication with coaches, the student may sometimes be called upon to communicate with coaches concerning injures to their patients.
+Although Preceptors are ultimately responsible for teams and communication with Coaches/Athletic Staff, the student may sometimes be called upon to communicate with Coaches/Athletic Staff concerning injures to their patients.
 It is important to be thorough, concise, professional, and honest in all communications.
 Information should not be volunteered about an injured patient's condition without explicit instructions from the Preceptor.
-If a coach asks about a particular patient's condition and the Preceptor has not asked the student to speak with the coach, please refer the coach to the Preceptor for an appropriate answer.
+If a Coach/Athletic Staff asks about a particular patient's condition and the Preceptor has not asked the student to speak with the Coach/Athletic Staff, please refer the Coach/Athletic Staff to the Preceptor for an appropriate answer.